futoin/cid-tool/README.rst

 * Technology-neutral
 * Easily extendable & portable
 * Fine tune of all aspects
+* Easy integration with provisioning systems with centralized tool setup

 Supported technologies & tools (so far):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~